uglifruit/aad-edscape/README.md

 This MUST happen every time you add a new environment variable.
 It is a good idea to do this before pushing new commits to avoid build failures.

 Ask Claude to restart the dev server and check authentication.
-O

 ### 2.6 Adding a capture details form with backend in Supabase